flipperdevices/flipper-questions-and-answers/2022-08/August 26th 2022 side A.md

 > Hardware wise, no it’s not possible.
 However, software measures are being taken to reduce overall RAM usage.

 ### Can the consumer replace the battery should it start having charging issues in the future?
 Or is it sealed in there?
-> Yes, the device can be disassembeled and the battery can be replaced. [iFixit link]
+> Yes, the device can be disassembled and the battery can be replaced. https://www.ifixit.com/Teardown/Flipper+Zero+Teardown/151455
 > - Contact Flipper Support for exact replacement battery, however most of similar size and spec should work.